 When it comes to the fall months, don’t hold back on fertilization.
 Your grass will continue to grow until winter; their roots need fertilizer.
 In the fall, you might want to transition to fertilizer higher in potassium and phosphate to encourage better root growth.

-FlagShip fertilizer is the go-to for all grass types.
+Stress 12-0-24 fertilizer is the go-to for all grass types.
 This fertilizer will ensure a consistent green color, especially formulated with immediate and slow-release nitrogen.
-FlagShip contains 6% potassium to aid in water uptake and retention, with a higher concentration than most other fertilizers on the market.
-With an additional 3% iron, FlagShip can help your lawn achieve a deeper, darker green.
-It also includes extra micronutrients like boron, copper, manganese, molybdenum, and zinc.
+Stress 12-0-24 contains 24% potassium to aid in water uptake and retention, with a higher concentration than most other fertilizers on the market.
+With an additional 1.6% iron, Stress can help your lawn achieve a deeper, darker green.
+It also includes extra nutrients like manganese and magnesium.

-Bio-Nite is included in every FlagShip fertilizer bag, stimulating microbial activity and growth.
-FlagShip can be applied at any time during the growing season, though spring is the best time to kick-start grass growth.
+Humic acid and kelp is included in every Stress 12-0-24 fertilizer bag, stimulating microbial activity and growth.
+Stress can be applied at any time during the growing season, though spring is the best time to kick-start grass growth.

-If you choose to use FlagShip, apply to a dry lawn.
-Granular fertilizers require moisture to break down properly, so water in FlagShip within the first 48 hours with ¼ of an inch of rainfall or irrigation.
+If you choose to use Stress 12-0-24, apply to a dry lawn.
+Granular fertilizers require moisture to break down properly, so water in Stress within the first 48 hours with ¼ of an inch of rainfall or irrigation.

 The more you water your lawn, the more fertilizer is needed.
 Water stimulates grass growth as more nutrients are used up.
 If you’re going through a drought or rainfall hasn’t been on your side — it’s time to run your irrigation system.
 It depends on your lawn size, but water will always be a considerable expense.
 Get the most out of your lawn watering by using efficient irrigation techniques.